viniciusfreitasrj17/model-backend-solid/Readme.md

 ## Model for Backend Project with Node, TypeScript and TypeORM

-First - Uncomment the line .env line in the file .gitignore, this is to development
+First - Rename .env-example file to .env

 Second - Rename Field Name in package.json and choice pg or mysql (default mysql):
 `"pg": "^8.2.1",` or `"mysql": "^2.18.1"`